zumasys/docs/site/jbase/internationalization/README.md

 ## Note

-> On UNIX languages are usually found in the /usr/lib/locale directory, the LANG environment variable is usually set to /usr/lib/locale/C. The default language can be modified by the jBASE SET-LANG command.
+> On UNIX, languages are usually found in the /usr/lib/locale directory, the LANG environment variable is usually set to /usr/lib/locale/C. The default language can be modified by the jBASE SET-LANG command.
 >
 > On Windows the settings are controlled from the Regional Settings Applet on the control panel.
+>
+> In most cases, these settings have been made redundant by the introduction of the [JBASE_LOCALE](./../environment-variables/jbase_locale/README.md) and [JBASE_TIMEZONE](./../environment-variables/jbase_timezone/README.md) environment variables.
+>

 ## Language Modifiers